7 Reasons to Avoid Senioritis

 You May Have to Explain Why You Slacked Off

-“In my seven years here, I can only think of two cases when we rescinded,’’ said Paul Mathers, the dean of admission at Reed College.
+Far more common than revocation of admission is a warning letter, expressing disappointment and asking for an explanation.“In my seven years here, I can only think of two cases when we rescinded,’’ said Paul Mathers, the dean of admission at Reed College.
 “But every year, when grades drop or there is some misbehavior, we send out warnings, what we think of as a ‘Come-to-Jesus’ letter, because we want them to be aware that we considered rescinding their offer of admissions, and we want to know if they are going to be serious students here.
 What we’ve found, generally, is that those students don’t end up flunking out or on academic probation.’’

-— “A Warning: Colleges Can Change Their Minds
+— “A Warning: Colleges Can Change Their Minds”

 by Tamar Lewin